-Rexahn Pharmaceuticals, Inc. (the "Company", "Rexahn Pharmaceuticals"), a Delaware corporation, is a development stage biopharmaceutical company dedicated to the discovery, development and commercialization of innovative treatments for cancer, central nervous system ("CNS") disorders, sexual dysfunction and other medical needs.
-The Company had an accumulated deficit of \$50,175,824 at March 31, 2011 and anticipates incurring losses through the remainder of fiscal 2011 and beyond.
+Rexahn Pharmaceuticals, Inc. (the "Company", "Rexahn Pharmaceuticals"), a Delaware corporation, is a development stage biopharmaceutical company dedicated to the discovery, development and commercialization of innovative treatments for cancer.
+In addition, we have two central nervous system ("CNS") candidates, Serdaxin and Zoraxel, that are in clinical stages and the Company is exploring options for further development.
+The Company had an accumulated deficit of \$59,224,407 at March 31, 2012 and anticipates incurring losses through the remainder of fiscal 2012 and beyond.
 The Company has not yet generated commercial sales revenue and has been able to fund its operating losses to date through the sale of its common stock, warrants exercisable for common stock, units, issuance of long-term debt, and proceeds from reimbursed research and development costs.
-Management has the capability of managing the Company's operations within existing cash available by reducing research and development activities.
+Management has the capability of managing the Company's operations within existing cash available by focusing on select research and development activities, and selecting projects in conjunction with potential financings and milestones.